-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 General Liability Insurance in Louisville

-General Liability Insurance Risk Factors in Louisville
+About General Liability Insurance in Louisville, KY

 General liability insurance coverage in Kentucky is built around third-party claims, not claims from your own employees.
 That means it can respond when a customer slips in your store, a visitor is injured at your premises, or your business accidentally damages someone else’s property while working on-site.
 It also includes personal and advertising injury coverage in Kentucky, which matters if a dispute arises from advertising statements or similar allegations.
 The policy typically also includes medical payments, which can help with smaller injury claims, and products and completed operations, which is important for businesses whose work or products can cause harm after a job is finished.
 Kentucky does not require a state-mandated minimum for general liability insurance, but the Kentucky Department of Insurance is the regulator, and many landlords, clients, and government contracts still expect proof before they will sign with you.
-For most Kentucky businesses, the practical floor is often a $1 million per occurrence limit because state-specific contract language commonly asks for that amount.
+For most Kentucky businesses, the practical floor is often a per occurrence limit because state-specific contract language commonly asks for that amount.
 General liability does not replace other policies, and its protection is centered on bodily injury coverage in Kentucky, property damage coverage in Kentucky, and legal defense costs tied to covered third-party claims.

 Coverage Included